INVOKE-Solutions/learn_docker/README.md

    `docker rmi <image_id>`

 > NOTE: To delete image, you need to delete the container first (due to container is the runnable instance of image)
-10. Congratulation you has successfully build a with Docker! 🐳🎉
+10. Congratulation you has successfully build with Docker! 🐳🎉

 # Use Case
 - Deploying REST API with FastAPI, wrapped with Docker to ECR with Fargate on ECS [see tutorial](https://beabetterdev.com/2023/01/29/ecs-fargate-tutorial-with-fastapi/)